-The Bank is managed by the Group CEO on a geographic basis.
-In 2017, the Bank presented six segments which included Bermuda, Cayman, Guernsey, Switzerland, The Bahamas, and the UK.
-In 2018, the Bank reassessed the segment reporting as a result of acquisitions which were announced in 2017 or early 2018 and concluded on the following four geographic segments: Bermuda, Cayman, Channel Islands and the UK and Other.
+The Bank is managed by the Chairman and CEO on a geographic basis.
+The Bank presents four reportable segments, three geographical and one other: Bermuda, the Cayman Islands, Channel Islands and the UK, and Other.
 The Other segment is composed of several non-reportable operating segments that have been aggregated in accordance with GAAP.
-Each reportable segment has a managing director who reports to the Group CEO.
-The Group CEO and the segment managing director have final authority over resource allocation decisions and performance assessment.
+Each reportable segment has a managing director who reports to the Chairman and CEO.
+The Chairman and CEO and the segment managing director have final authority over resource allocation decisions and performance assessment.